FlyFemme/travel/README.md

 </div>

-## <h1>Información General</h1>
+## <h1>General Information</h1>
-"FlyFemme/Happy Travel" es un proyecto del Bootcamp FemCoders de Factoría F5 dónde, a partir de un proyecto  ya creado con CRUD, Laravel, plantillas Blade y conectado a una Base de datos MySQL, se complementará con un Frontend con React.
+"FlyFemme/Happy Travel" is a project from Factoría F5's FemCoders Bootcamp where, based on a project already created with CRUD, Laravel, Blade templates and connected to a MySQL Database, it will be complemented with a Frontend with React.
 Documentación del proyecto Inicial: https://factoriaf5.notion.site/Happy-Travel-ff4dab653ede4302aa248adbf345c6e8